Good Girl/Bad Girl: The Struggle Is RealPost Originally Published: April 4th, 2017

-Not looking the Devil in its is eye wont make him go away.
-And this method doesn’t work in adulthood when we crumble in the middle of the week and force ourselves to overachieve so we can submit to our fears – in the long-desired, mythical good conscience that we did the most and best we could – and breathe in the truth of our fears: fear of rejection, fear of failure, fear of self sabotage, and fear of betrayal.
+Not looking the Devil in its eye won’t make him go away.
+And this method doesn’t work in adulthood either, when we crumble in the middle of the week and force ourselves to overachieve so we can submit to our fears – in the long-desired, mythical good conscience that we did the most and best we could – and inhale their false identities: rejection, failure, self sabotage, and betrayal.

 It’s the Bad Girl Curse: You know what’s happening, you’re cognizant.
 But you can’t stop it because you don’t know how.

 And if she can’t stay long.
-If your transformation doesn’t hold… Oh well.
-Nothing lasts forever anyway.
+If your transformation doesn’t hold… Ah well.
+Nothing lasts forever, anyway.

 Let Me Know What You Think: